Notice and Takedown procedure

 - The informant himself has not acted unlawfully towards the customer to gather the data which serves to identify the customer;

 - It is plausible that the acquirement of the relevant information or the conduct itself was illegal and/or harmful;

 - The informant made clear that the acquirement of the names and addresses is essential;

-– It is likely that no other form of intervening is possible to acquire the names and addresses;
+- It is likely that no other form of intervention to acquire the names and addresses is possible;

 - The interests of the informant, Greenhost and the customer should point out that the significance of the request of the informant must prevail;